bryan-rhm/chefcookbooks/README.md

 You only need the cloudformation directory, is where the cloudformation templates that you will use later are located.

-The other folder contains the Chef recipies to manage the configuration of the redis servers.
+The other folder contains the Chef recipes to manage the configuration of the redis servers.

 ## Deploying the Cloudformation stacks